cyrus-hiatt/waiting-room-cheat-repository/widget/readme.md

-Run node "<file-name>" in PowerShell in order to get started.
+Run node "file-name" in PowerShell in order to get started.